Accolade Inc CEO Rajeev Singh - GuruFocus.com

 Rajeev Singh is the CEO of Accolade Inc, a company that provides personalized health and benefits solutions for employers, health plans, and their members.
-With a focus on improving the healthcare experience, Accolade uses a blend of technology, data, and human expertise to help individuals navigate the complex healthcare system and make better decisions about their health and well-being.
+Singh has been with the company since 2016 and has played a significant role in its growth and development.
+Under his leadership, Accolade has expanded its services and offerings, helping to improve the healthcare experience for millions of people across the United States.

+Accolade Inc is a technology-enabled services company that focuses on providing personalized health and benefits solutions.
+The company's platform combines data-driven insights with personalized support from a team of health assistants and clinicians.
+Accolade's services aim to improve the healthcare experience for employees and their families, while also helping employers and health plans reduce costs and improve outcomes.

+Over the past year, there have been 3 insider buys and 62 insider sells for Accolade Inc. This trend suggests that insiders may be taking advantage of the stock's current valuation to cash in on their holdings.
+However, it is essential to consider the context of these transactions and the potential impact on the stock price.

-On the day of Rajeev Singh's recent sell, shares of Accolade Inc were trading at $11.08 apiece, giving the stock a market cap of $825.438 million.
-With a price of $11.08 and a GuruFocus Value of $28.95, Accolade Inc has a price-to-GF-Value ratio of 0.38.
-This means the stock is considered a possible value trap, and investors should think twice before investing based on its GF Value.
+On the day of Rajeev Singh's recent sale, shares of Accolade Inc were trading at $11.82, giving the stock a market cap of $848.264 million.
+With a GuruFocus Value of $28.95, the stock has a price-to-GF-Value ratio of 0.41, indicating that it may be a possible value trap.
+Investors should think twice before making a decision based on this valuation.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.